Katherine Joy

-Katherine Helen Joy FRAS is a Reader in Earth Sciences at the University of Manchester.
+Katherine Helen Joy FRAS is a professor in Earth Sciences at the University of Manchester.
 Joy has studied lunar samples from the Apollo program as part of her research on meteorites and lunar science.

 Early life and education

-Joy was educated at Sackville School, East Grinstead and studied geology at Royal Holloway, University of London where she graduated with first class honours in 2003.
-Joy was a doctoral student at University College London working on the evolution of the moon supervised by Ian Crawford.
+Joy was educated at Sackville School, East Grinstead, and studied geology at Royal Holloway, University of London, where she graduated with first class honours in 2003.
+Joy was a doctoral student at University College London, working on the evolution of the Moon, supervised by Ian Crawford.
 Her work considered sample analysis and remote sensing.
 She held a joint position at the Natural History Museum, London.
 She was part of the European Space Agency (ESA) SMART-1 mission.
-In 2006 Joy joined Birkbeck, University of London where she used the Demonstration of a Compact Imaging X-ray Spectrometer (D-CIXS) instrument, part of the SMART-1 mission, to study X-ray fluorescence from lunar samples.
+In 2006, Joy joined Birkbeck, University of London, where she used the Demonstration of a Compact Imaging X-ray Spectrometer (D-CIXS) instrument, part of the SMART-1 mission, to study X-ray fluorescence from lunar samples.
 D-CIXS was designed by the Rutherford Appleton Laboratory (RAL) and could measure elemental abundances of magnesium, aluminium and silicon.
 Her work has used data from the Mercury Imaging X-ray Spectrometer (MIXS) on the BepiColombo Mercury Planetary Orbiter (MPO).